-- Top blog posts driving internal traffic: Which blog posts are driving the most internal traffic?
+- Top blog posts driving internal traffic: Which blog posts drive the most internal traffic?
 What categories do they relate to?

-- Top blog conversion paths: What blog posts are driving conversions – that may not be getting credit for driving conversions?
+- Top blog conversion paths: What blog posts are driving conversions that may not be credited for driving conversions?

-This list can go on and on and there are a number of different ways to get at the data you need to analyze.
-The key is to leverage content measurement tools (Google Analytics, BuzzSumo, SEMrush, Search Console, Moz, etc.) to draw conclusions that can help inform your content development and strategy moving forward.
+There are many different ways to get at the data you need to analyze.
+The key is to leverage content measurement tools (Google Analytics, BuzzSumo, Semrush, Search Console, Moz, etc.) to gather the data needed to inform your content development and strategy moving forward.

-Ideally, your content analysis would have yielded the kind of insights that allow you to scope out your editorial calendar with the types of blog posts you know will lead to results.
+Ideally, your content analysis will tell you which topics and formats will fill your editorial calendar with the types of blog posts you know will lead to results.
 But, as with most things in life, content marketing development involves a good deal of trial and error.

-Let’s say, for instance, that you recommend that a client produce X blog posts on XYZ topics because you’re certain those posts will drive organic traffic.
+Let’s say you recommend a client produce X blog posts on XYZ topics because you’re confident those posts will drive organic traffic.
 (You know this because it was part of your earlier analysis.)

-But, after developing and publishing said pieces of content, you discover that they don’t actually lead to the results you were looking for.
+But, after developing and publishing said pieces of content, you discover they don’t drive results.
 This could be for any number of reasons: seasonality, failure to properly promote posts across social media, posts not being published at the optimal time, etc.

-What I like to recommend to clients is that they develop their editorial calendar on a quarterly basis, giving them enough time to build out posts predicted to drive results – and time to evaluate the performance of those posts prior to scheduling out the next quarter’s content.
+I recommend clients develop their editorial calendar quarterly, giving them enough time to build out posts predicted to drive results – and time to evaluate the performance of those posts before scheduling out the next quarter’s content.

 Keyword-Based Content Recommendations

 At KoMarketing, we send out monthly keyword-based content recommendations to our team of blog writers – and many of our clients as well.
-The idea is, of course, to give blog contributors suggestions of what to write about, based on Search Console data from the previous month, in addition to social media insights and monthly blog performance.
+The idea is to give blog contributors topic ideas based on Search Console data from the previous month and social media insights and monthly blog performance.

-If developing posts on behalf of clients, schedule in time to run content interviews with subject matter experts across the organization.
-Doing so allows you to capture the tone of voice and perspective of the client you’re writing for, resulting in a more authoritative, quality piece of thought leadership.
+If you’re developing posts on behalf of clients, schedule in time to run content interviews with subject matter experts across the organization.
+This allows you to capture the tone of voice and perspective of the client you’re writing for, resulting in a more authoritative, quality piece of thought leadership.

-Editorial scheduling can get messy – especially if there are multiple authors contributing to the blog.
-To make things a little less complicated, try coming up with monthly themes for the blog and align topics for that month in particular around those themes.
+Editorial scheduling can get messy – especially if multiple authors are contributing to the blog.
+To streamline the process, try coming up with monthly themes for the blog and align topics for that month in particular around those themes.

 One of our clients, for example, structures their monthly blog themes around webinar topics they’re featuring for the month.
-Another client integrates their blog and events calendars so that posts are aligned with the types of topics being discussed at that month’s conferences, tradeshows, etc.
+Another client integrates their blog and events calendars to align posts with the topics being discussed at that month’s conferences, tradeshows, etc.

 It may seem strange that actual content writing isn’t a part of this list.
-Obviously, a big part of content marketing development is developing actual content – and then seeing how it performs.
+Obviously, a big part of content marketing development is developing actual content and seeing how it performs.

-But the tricky part about it is that there’s no one way to go about it.
-You simply have to try out a strategy, see how it works, and shift gears if necessary.
+The tricky part is there is no one-size-fits-all content development strategy.
+You have to do your research, try out a strategy, see how it works, and shift gears if necessary.